Karna-Balaji/Karna-Balaji/README.md

 - 👋 Hi, I’m @Karna-Balaji
 - 👀 I’m interested in learning about AI and programming
+- I am also interested in learning about Cybersecurity and Ehtical hacking
 - 🌱 I’m currently learning Computer Science and Engineering
 -